eficode-academy/rf-katas/exercises/00-getting-started.md

 Verify setup by running:

 - in Windows: double click 00-verify_setup.cmd
-- in MacOS/Linux: run command `./exercises/verify/00-verify_setup.sh`
+- in macOS/Linux: run command `./exercises/verify/00-verify_setup.sh`

 This should take a few seconds.
 If the output of the script ends with `Setup in perfect condition!` we're good to go.

-Otherwise, check the output and fix the missing packages or place the webdriver in the correct location.
+Otherwise, check the output and fix the missing packages.